jsiegenthaler/homebridge-eosstb/README.md

 The eosstb plugin emulates the TV service web app.
 If the web app is started on a web browser on a laptop or PC, the backend systems may prefer the web app to HomeKit, and disconnect HomeKit from the mqtt session.
 The mqtt session will try and reconnect if it gets disconnected.

 ### Media State (Play/Pause) Limitations
-The eosstb plugin can detect the current and target media state and shows PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
+The eosstb plugin can detect the current and target media state and shows STOP, PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
 Unfortunately, the Apple Home app cannot do anything with the media state (as at iOS 14.4) apart from allow you to read it in the Shortcuts app.
 Hopefully this will improve in the future.

 ## Configuration
 _Note that the config changed from 0.1.13 to 1.0.0.
 If you are updating, please make sure your config matches the examples shown here._